Popular now on KPCC

 Producer, The Frame

-Monica Bushman is an Associate Producer on KPCC's Take Two program.
+Monica Bushman is a Producer on KPCC's The Frame program.

 Monica began her career in radio as a producer for PRI's "America Abroad" in Washington, DC.
 Before coming to KPCC, she worked on various NPR shows including "Talk of the Nation" and "Morning Edition."